 However, even room temperature baking soda mixed with shaving cream feels cold.
 Why?

 It turns out that baking soda, or sodium bicarbonate, when mixed with shaving cream, or an acid/lanolin/sorbitan compound, creates an endothermic reaction.
-The mixture absorbs heat from the surrounding, or your hand when you are holding the snow.
+The mixture absorbs heat from the surroundings, or your hand when you are holding the snow.

 Final Thoughts on the DIY Fake Snow